-- Approval of the November 23, 2021 Minutes of the Stockholders' Meeting □ For □ Against □ Abstain - 2.
-Noting of the Management Report □ Noted □ Abstain - 3.
-Ratification of the 2021 Audited Financial Statements □ For □ Against □ Abstain - Ratification of all acts of the Board of Directors, Board Committees, Officers, and Management for the period of November 23, 2021 to June 24, 2022 □ For □ Against □ Abstain - 5.
-Election of Directors (Including 3 Independent Directors) for the Ensuing Year

-Vote my shares as follows (Please check one):

-- Equally to all nine (9) nominees for directors; - □ Abstain for all nine (9) nominees for directors;

-□ Distribute or cumulate my shares to the nominee/s, as follows: (Indicate the number of shares to be voted for each nominee in the table below.
+1. Approval of the November 23, 2021 Minutes of the Stockholders' Meeting ☐ For ☐ Against ☐ Abstain 6.
+Appointment of SyCip Gorres Velayo & Co. as External Auditor ☐ For ☐ Against ☐ Abstain E 101 E 18 Mostum 7.
+At his/her discretion, the proxy named above is authorized to 2.
+Noting of the Management Report ☐ Noted ☐ Abstain vote upon such other matter(s) as may properly come before the meeting. ☐ Yes ☐ No 3.
+Ratification of the 2021 Audited Financial Statements ☐ For ☐ Against ☐ Abstain I hereby give my consent for MONDE and its authorized representatives to collect, store, disclose, transfer, and process my 4.
+Ratification of all acts of the Board of Directors, Board personal data for the purpose of the live streaming of the 2022 Committees, Officers, and Management for the period of Annual Stockholders' Meeting in accordance with MONDE's Data November 23, 2021 to June 24, 2022 Privacy Guidelines and law.
+I also give my consent to the recording ☐ For ☐ Against ☐ Abstain of the meeting, which will be made available thereafter to requesting stockholders, as required by the Securities and Exchange 5.
+Election of Directors (Including 3 Independent Directors) for the Ensuing Year Commission's relevant guidelines.
+Vote my shares as follows (Please check one): PRINTED NAME AND SIGNATURE OF STOCKHOLDER ☐ Equally to all nine (9) nominees for directors; ☐ Abstain for all nine (9) nominees for directors; ☐ Distribute or cumulate my shares to the nominee/s, as DATE follows: (Indicate the number of shares to be voted for each 5,112 nominee in the table below.
 To withhold authority to vote for any individual nominee(s), please place an "X" mark on the abstain column in line with the name of the nominee(s).)
+No. of Shares Held: Email Address: abstant column in line with the name of the nominee(s).)

-NAME NUMBER OF VOTES
+NAME NUMBER O F VOTES

-NAME YES ABSTAIN
+INAIVIE YES ABSTAIN

 Hartono Kweefanus

 Kataline Darmono

 Hoediono Kweefanus

 Betty T. Ang

 Henry Soesanto

 Monica Darmono

 Romeo L. Bernardo (Independent Director)

 Nina Perpetua D. Aguas (Independent Director)

 Marie Elaine Teo (Independent Director)